dmccuskey/DMC-Corona-UI/README.md

 ## Installation & Use ##

-For easy installation, copy the following items to the same location anywhere in your Corona project.
+For easy installation, copy the following items to the same location anywhere in your Corona project:

 * The entire `dmc_corona` folder
+* The file `dmc_corona_boot.lua`
+* `dmc_corona.cfg`
 * The entire `dmc_ui` folder
-* The `dmc_ui.lua` file
+* The file `dmc_ui.lua`

+`dmc-corona-ui` depends on `dmc-corona-library` for some of its functionality.
+It is included in this repo for convenience.

 As in the examples, if you placed both items inside of a directory `lib`, the widgets module would be imported like so: